Supply Chain Resilience

 What’s included

-supply_chain_resilience.py— Main script with three chained reasoning stages and scenario analysisdata/site.csv— 31 sites (factories, distribution centers, offices, stores) across multiple regionsdata/business.csv— 32 businesses (suppliers, manufacturers, warehouses, buyers) with reliability scoresdata/operation.csv— ~70 shipping and transfer operations with cost, capacity, and transit timedata/sku.csv— 10 SKUs (raw materials, components, finished goods)data/demand.csv— 20 customer demand orders with quantity and prioritydata/shipment.csv— 262 historical shipments with delay datadata/delay_prediction.csv— 37 ML-predicted delay probabilities per supplier per quarterpyproject.toml— Python project configuration with dependencies
+supply_chain_resilience.py— Main script: a blast-radius pre-analysis, three chained reasoning stages (graph, rules, prescriptive), and scenario analysisrunbook.md— a paste-testable walkthrough that reproduces the template step by step with the RAI skills; as important a reference as the script itselfdata/site.csv— 31 sites (factories, distribution centers, offices, stores) across multiple regionsdata/business.csv— 31 businesses (suppliers, manufacturers, warehouses, buyers) with reliability scoresdata/operation.csv— 70 shipping and transfer operations with cost, capacity, and transit timedata/sku.csv— 9 SKUs (raw materials, components, finished goods)data/demand.csv— 20 customer demand orders with quantity and prioritydata/shipment.csv— 262 historical shipments with delay datadata/delay_prediction.csv— 36 ML-predicted delay probabilities per supplier per quarterpyproject.toml— Python project configuration with dependencies

 Prerequisites